Dpakkk/fire_prediction/README.md

 # fire_prediction
-This project includes all steps from data cleaning to model implementation Data is taken from Kaggle platform.
+This project includes all steps from data cleaning to model implementation,.
+Data is taken from Kaggle platform.